yudharisandy/FastConsumableQC.Vision/README.md

 # FastConsumableQC.Vision

 ## Problem Definition
 Upon examining sample images of tips, several critical issues have been identified.
-These issues include inconsistent tip geometry, such as irregularities in the shape of the tip end.
-Additionally, there are instances of surface defects and anomalies that compromise the integrity of the tips.
-Furthermore.
-These visual discrepancies highlight the urgent need for an automated inspection solution to ensure consistent quality and reliability of produced tips, reducing rejection rates and enhancing overall production efficiency.
+These issues include inconsistent tip geometry, such as irregularities in the shape of the tip end, as well as surface defects and anomalies that compromise the integrity of the tips.
+These visual discrepancies highlight the urgent need for an automated inspection solution to ensure consistent quality and reliability of produced tips.
+The primary focus should be on reducing the false positive rate to achieve high precision, while also maintaining good accuracy with an acceptable false negative rate (good recall).
+Implementing such a system will enhance overall production efficiency.

 ## Requirements
 - Python 3.11